-If you’re sending messages yourself using a list directly from a vendor, ask the company how the addresses, and how consent for their use, was obtained.
+If you’re sending messages yourself using a list obtained directly from a vendor, ask the company how it collected the addresses and obtained consent for their use.
 It is your responsibility to confirm if the company you are working with is aware of PIPEDA and abiding by its provisions.
-In other words, while another company may be doing the work, it is doing it on your behalf, and you remain accountable.
+In other words, while another company may be doing the work on your behalf, you remain accountable.

-If the firm’s list was purchased from a third party, ask the marketers to explain how the e-mail addresses were originally gathered and how consent was obtained.
+- If the firm purchased the list from a third party, ask the marketers to explain how the third party originally gathered the email addresses and how they obtained consent

-You should also ask the vendor or marketing firm to explain how the lists are kept up to date and how organizations purchasing and using its lists are kept informed of changes.
+- You should also ask the vendor or marketing firm to explain how they keep lists up to date and how they inform organizations purchasing and using the lists of changes

-In all cases, make it clear and keep a written record, indicating that you don’t want to have your messages sent to people who have not consented to providing their email addresses or receiving marketing messages.
+- In all cases, make it clear and set down the requirements in a contract, indicating that you don’t want to have your messages sent to people who have not consented to providing their email addresses or receiving marketing messages

 After all, given people’s general distaste for receiving spam, what organization would want to run the risk of being seen as a spammer?

-In this situation, a list vendor may be collecting addresses, but not sending messages to them.
-While the CRTC is responsible for CASL’s rules regarding the sending of commercial electronic messages and appropriate consent, PIPEDA applies to the collection, use and disclosure of personal information, which includes individuals’ email addresses.
+Some vendors of email addresses may be collecting addresses, but not sending messages to them.
+While the CRTC is responsible for CASL’s rules regarding sending commercial electronic messages and appropriate consent, PIPEDA applies to the collection, use and disclosure of personal information, which includes individuals’ email addresses.

-And so, if a list vendor is collecting email addresses in bulk through electronic means and then selling them without informing individuals and obtaining appropriate consent, it could find itself contravening several of PIPEDA’s provisions.
+As a list vendor, if you collect email addresses in bulk through electronic means and then sell them without informing individuals and obtaining appropriate consent, you could be contravening several of PIPEDA’s provisions.

-The following hypothetical scenarios highlight how well-meaning individuals and organizations could put themselves at risk of being investigated for address harvesting and/or collection and using electronic addresses without consent under PIPEDA:
+The following hypothetical scenarios highlight how individuals and organizations could put themselves at risk of being found to have engaged in address harvesting and/or the collection and use of electronic addresses without consent under PIPEDA:

-A small business selling customized smartphone cases was seeking an affordable way to get word of its product out to thousands of individuals.
+A small business was seeking an affordable way to get word of its product out to thousands of individuals.
 It purchased a list of email addresses from a vendor.
-The vendor, however, generated the list by using “web crawler” software to mine the Internet for posted email addresses and therefore did not have individuals’ consent.
+The vendor, however, had generated the list by using “web crawler” software to mine the Internet for posted email addresses and therefore did not have individuals’ consent.

-Collecting addresses for one purpose, then selling them for another
+Organization collects addresses for one purpose, then sells them for another

 A list vendor becomes aware that an organization employing thousands of people and committed to the principle of “open data” allows people to download thousands of employee email addresses with little more than a click.
-The vendor erroneously assumes that the addresses, as they are associated with an employer, are not subject to PIPEDA.
-However, business contact information may be subject to the Act if it is being collected, used or disclosed for a purpose other than communicating or facilitating communication with an individual in relation to their employment, business or profession.
+The vendor erroneously assumes that since the addresses are associated with an employer they are not subject to PIPEDA.
+Business contact information may be subject to the Act if it is collected, used or disclosed for a purpose other than communicating or facilitating communication with an individual about their employment, business or profession.

 Not collecting, but generating addresses

-A tech-savvy entrepreneur wants to sell marketers lists of email addresses, but wants to avoid what he sees as ‘stealing’ them from individuals whose contact information is posted on the web.
-So, he uses a tool that generates addresses using common names (as found in a phone book) and matching them with common email service provider domains.
-His overhead is low, so many are enticed by the list he offers at very low prices—especially given his claim that the addresses weren’t ‘scraped’ from the web.
+A tech-savvy entrepreneur wants to sell email address lists to marketers, but wants to avoid what he sees as “stealing” them from individuals whose contact information is posted on the web.
+So, he uses a tool that generates addresses using common names and matching them with common email service provider domains.
+His overhead is low, so many are enticed by the list he offers at very low prices—especially given his claim that the addresses weren’t “scraped” from the web.
 Still, he did not get individuals’ consent for use of their email addresses.

 Report a problem or mistake on this page